diclofenac sodium enteric-coated tablets

 severe heart failure.

-Do not take this medicine during the last three months of pregnancy.
+advice.
+Do not use during the last three months of pregnancy.

 If it has expired or is damaged, return it to your pharmacist for disposal.